burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 The compiler converts text in a high-level language into instructions for a specific Instruction Set Architecture (ISA) of the Computing Device or another machine-dependent representation.
 It saves the results of processing each source file into a correspondent *compiled object file*.

 *Compiled object files* augmented with another binary file from static libraries are linked into the final executable.
 The language does not specify the internal details of the compilation or linkage - it's the responsibility of the creators of toolchains.
-Toolchain is a collection of system programs to organize building process from source codes to executable binaries in target processor architecture.
+Toolchain is a collection of system programs to organize the building process from source codes to executable binaries in target processor architecture.

 The final binary format such as [ELF](https://refspecs.linuxfoundation.org/elf/elf.pdf) for Linux and [PE](https://docs.microsoft.com/en-us/windows/win32/debug/pe-format) for Windows and [Mach-O](https://en.wikipedia.org/wiki/Mach-O) for macOS is also *not* under the obligation of creators of Language or user space applications developers.